great-expectations/great_expectations/docs/terms/profiler.md

 :::note
 - There is not yet a notion of nested data types in Great Expectations so suites generated by a `JsonSchemaProfiler` use column map expectations.
 - A `JsonSchemaProfiler` does not traverse nested schemas and requires a top level object of type `object`.
-- For an example of how to use the `JsonSchemaProfiler`, see our guide on [how to create a new Expectation Suite by profiling from a JsonSchema file](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_by_profiling_from_a_jsonschema_file.md).
 :::

+For an example of how to use the `JsonSchemaProfiler`, see our guide on [how to create a new Expectation Suite by profiling from a JsonSchema file](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_by_profiling_from_a_jsonschema_file.md).

 ### Extendable to account for domain knowledge

 You can also extend Profilers to capture organizational knowledge about your data.
 For example, a team might have a convention that all columns **named** "id" are primary keys, whereas all columns ending with the **suffix** "_id" are foreign keys.
-In that case, when the team using Great Expectations first encounters a new dataset that followed the convention, a Profiler could use that knowledge to add an expect_column_values_to_be_unique Expectation to the "id" column (but not, for example an "address_id" column).
+In that case, when the team using Great Expectations first encounters a new dataset that followed the convention, a Profiler could use that knowledge to add an `expect_column_values_to_be_unique` Expectation to the "id" column (but not, for example an "address_id" column).

 ## API basics

 ### How to access

 The recommended workflow for Profilers is to use the `UserConfigurableProfiler`.
-Doing so can be as simple as importing it and instantiating a copy by passing a Validator to the class, like so:
+Doing so can be as simple as importing it and instantiating a copy by passing a <TechnicalTag relative="../" tag="validator" text="Validator" /> to the class, like so:

 ```python title="Python code"
 from great_expectations.profile.user_configurable_profiler import UserConfigurableProfiler